 Of concentrates (Old Orchard brand), which are nice to use as you can decide how strong to make the juice, these are the ones I tried:

 The middle one, Apple Raspberry (which I thought would be the winner), surprised me by having a bit of that brown tint that I don’t like.
 Cherry Pomegranate to the left, and Cranberry Blend to the right, however, looked much better.
 I ended up preferring Cranberry Blend, as I can’t quite accept cherry flavored sauce on my rice pudding.
 It just doesn’t do for the Norwegian in me (and since I’m all Norwegian, that’s a pretty big part!)
-The only thing about the cranberry blend was that it was a bit tart, so I added a little sugar to it when making the sauce.
+The only thing about the cranberry blend was that it was a bit tart, so I added 1/3 c sugar to it when making the sauce.
 1 can plus 2 c water was just right to get the right blend otherwise.